 However, symptoms of insomnia include facing difficulty falling and staying asleep.
 On the other hand, sleep paralysis is a condition where the person is conscious but cannot move, ranging from few seconds to few hours.

 As a retort to your question whether is sleep paralysis dangerous, know that this sleep disorder is not life threatening and bears no serious risks.
-Only the person gets anxious when affected by sleep paralysis.

 Depression, Anxiety, and Insomnia